 The adorable bears in the well-executed artwork may spark children's interest in the broader issues, while inducing "awww"s from young and old alike.

 Purchase on Amazon.com

 "Generations of readers have escaped into the woods with My Side of the Mountain, the story of a city boy named Sam who learns to live in the wild.
-Now, Newbery winner Jean Craighead George offers an easy-to-follow guide for fans who want to live the adventure—just like Sam.
+Newbery winner Jean Craighead George offers an easy-to-follow guide for fans who want to live the adventure—just like Sam.
 Learn how to start a fire, build a shelter, catch a fish, identify useful plants, and much more.
 Hands-on activities are perfect for backyard campers or an afternoon stroll through the park.
-Illustrated with black-and-white drawings and packed with activities, naturalist trivia, and practical wilderness tips, this entertaining and informative handbook is your guide to outdoor fun."*
+Illustrated with black-and-white drawings by the author and packed with activities, naturalist trivia, and practical wilderness tips, this entertaining and informative handbook is your guide to outdoor fun."*

 Celebrate a classic wilderness story and live your own outdoor adventure with the My Side of the Mountin Pocket Guide to the Outdoors.
 This fun an easy-to-follow guide, from a legendary family of naturalists and writers, is packed with illustration, activities, and practical wilderness tips.

 Includes how to:

 - Catch a Fish